 Google Cloud Platform (GCP)

 Not to be outdone, Google launched GCP’s beta in 2008 with the App Engine product.
 While AWS provided IaaS services, GCP initially focused on PaaS services.
-Developers could develop and run their web applications in data centers that Google managed.
+Developers could develop and run their web apps in data centers that Google managed.
 Over time, GCP expanded its offerings to include Google Suite, Big Data technologies, and management tools.

 [Learn More: Alert Logic for Google Cloud Platform]